jackkoskie/Ghost-Pepper-Bot/README.md

 ## Settings
-Anything settings that can be changed will be under config.json.
+### Any settings that can be changed will be under config.json.

 - Prefix